 The Authority reports on its energy performance to the Sustainable Energy Authority of Ireland under SI No 542/2009 - European Communities (Energy End Use Efficiency and Energy Services) Regulations 2009.
 The report on the energy consumption is based on the proportion of Authority staff within the whole building.
-This approach has been taken as some floors within the building were unoccupied during the reporting period.

-In 2017, the Authority consumed 44.9 kWh of energy, consisting of:
+In 2018, the Authority consumed 43.9 kWh of energy, consisting of:

-- 29.9kWh (2016: 30.6kWh) of electricity; and - 13.8kWh (2016:14.3kWh) of fossil fuels (heating).
+- 30.3kWh (2017: 29.9kWh) of electricity and - 13.5kWh (2017: 13.8kWh) of fossil fuels (heating)

-The following graph shows the historical energy performance for the Authority starting at the base line year of 2009 up to 2017.
+The following graph shows the historical energy performance for the Authority starting at the base line year of 2009 up to 2018.

-Energy Efficiency Programme Actions Undertaken in 2017
+Energy Efficiency Programme Actions Undertaken in 2018: